-Verify the prerequisites: Linux distributions with the correct kernel version, system settings, Docker version, and at least 8GB RAM for each host you install on.
+Verify the prerequisites: Ubuntu 16.04 or RHEL/CentOS 7+ with the correct kernel version and system settings, Docker 18.09.2, and at least 8GB RAM for each host you install on.
 A single virtual machine will get you started, if it meets the basic prerequisites.

 Are you using Amazon Web Services?
 If so, you can quickly spin up an Amazon Machine Image that meets all software prerequisites and is install-ready.

 Install Elastic Cloud Enterprise on your first host:

 Log into the Cloud UI using the details provided for the administration console at the end of Step 2.
 The details provide a URL and user credentials similar to this example:

 Administration Console Details: Cloud UI URL: http://192.168.40.102:12400 Cloud UI URL: https://192.168.40.102:12443 Admin username: admin Password: lCFNHcnDAfGUnOgN9MSCYo1q4i4NaNkufDoZVMzFL9x Read-only username: readonly Password: QtCOZTNe7KHUnGhHBMn4q5JMOqjOFNHT9YQ2yUmWzUX